skipto-landmarks-headings/browser-extension/assets/about.md

 You can move through the menu items by pressing the following keys:

-* arrow down, arrow up: step through the items one at a time
+* 'arrow down', 'arrow up': step through the items one at a time
-* page down, page up: move eight items forward or backward
+* 'page down', 'page up': move eight items forward or backward
-* home, end: move to first or last item
+* 'home', 'end': move to first or last item
-* m: move to 'main' landmark
+* 'm': 'main' landmark
-* n: next 'navigation' landmark
+* 'n': next 'navigation' landmark
-* s: next 'search' landmark
+* 's': next 'search' landmark
-* a: next 'complementary' landmark
+* 'a': next 'complementary' landmark
-* c: next 'contentinfo' landmark
+* 'c': next 'contentinfo' landmark
-* 1, 2, 3, 4, 5, 6: next heading of that level
+* '1', '2', '3', '4', '5', '6': next heading of that level

 ## Options/Preferences